jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description:  The string data type can contain characters, line feeds, carriage returns, and tab characters.
+Description:  The string data type can contain characters, line feeds, carriage returns,
+        and tab characters.
+The use cases are for any free form text entry or for any enumerated lists.
+Additionally the minimum and maximum lengths may be set and regular expression patterns may be specified.

 DvFileType
 ----------